Pietro Lombardi (singer)

-Pietro Lombardi (born 9 June 1992) is a German singer and the winner of season 8 of Deutschland sucht den Superstar.
+Pietro Lombardi (born 9 June 1992) is a German singer and television personality.
+He was the winner of season 8 of Deutschland sucht den Superstar.
 He is best known for his R&B songs and ballads.

-Lombardi's songs at Deutschland sucht den Superstar

 Personal life

 Lombardi's parents are from Italy.
 He married Sarah Engels, the runner-up of his season, on 1 March 2013.
-Their son Alessio was born in 2015.
+Their son Alessio was born in June 2015.
 In October 2016, the couple announced their divorce.
-Lombardi is now dating Laura Rypa starting in September 2020.
+Lombardi announced his relationship with Laura Rypa in September 2020.
+After they broke up in October 2020, they officially became a couple again in June 2022.
+Their first son together, Leano, was born in January 2023 and their second son, Amelio, was born in August 2024.
+The couple was engaged as of October 2022.
+In August 2025 the couple broke up.